34 Creative Ways to Save Money this Christmas 2023

 Consider other meats this Christmas (or go vegetarian)

-Chicken is a great alternative to turkey and is a crowd pleasure for most.
+Chicken is a great alternative to turkey and is a crowd pleaser for most.
 If you fancy something different, have you considered duck or salmon?

-Save money & snip supermarket coupons
+Save money by using supermarket coupons

 Buy now and freeze to save money on your Christmas shop

 Freezing food is essential if you want to save money over Christmas, as it means you don't have to buy fresh a couple of days before the big day.

 This is tough if you don't have enough space, but it's a crucial way to save money this Christmas.
 Why not ask neighbours or family members to borrow some of their freezer space?

 How to save money on decorations this Christmas